-2. A/C Button

-Push and release to change the current Air Conditioning (A/C) setting.
-Performing this function will cause the ATC to switch into manual mode.
+Icon Description A/C A/C Button Push and release to change the current setting, the indicator illuminates when A/C is ON.
+Performing this function again will cause the A/C operation to switch into manual mode and the A/C indicator will turn off.